TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

   </figcaption>
 </figure>

-Sepia mode helps me to read long text.
+Sepia mode helps me to read long texts.
 For many people, including me, it's more comfortable to read black text on a sepia or other shades of beige background.
 In fact, it's not just a matter of comfort.
-With sepia background I'm not fighting with severe eyestrain for days after reading.
+With a sepia background, I'm not fighting with severe eyestrain for days after reading.

 ## Other factors